milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/transparency.md

 Enforcement actions could include removing the offending content; terminating or limiting the visibility of the account in question; and referring the content to law enforcement.
 If an account is terminated for violating our Guidelines, the account holder is not permitted to create a new account or use Snapchat again.

-During the reporting period, we saw a Violative View Rate (VVR) of 0.08 percent, which means that out of every 10,000 views of content on Snap, eight contained content that violated our guidelines.
+During the reporting period, we saw a Violative View Rate (VVR) of 0.08 percent.
+VVR is defined as the percentage of story snap views that contained violating content, as a proportion of all snap views across Snap.
+In other words, out of every 10,000 snap views on Snap, eight contained content that violated our guidelines.

 We offer in-app reporting tools that allow Snapchatters to quickly and easily report content to our Trust and Safety teams, who investigate the report, and take appropriate action.
 Our teams work to take enforcement actions as quickly as possible and, in the vast majority of cases, take action within two hours of receiving an in-app report.